browserengineering/book/book/scripts.md

         self.document.paint(self.display_list)
 ```

+[^why-no-draw]: Why is `Browser.draw` not one of the phases that has to run?
+After all, running `paint` will have no visible effect until `draw` happens.
+It's technically not necessary right now because the only way to cause a script
+to run is loading or event handling, and you'll see that in  all such cases,
+such as `handle_key`, `draw` is called at the end.
+(Subtleties like this will be
+clarified and made more precise in [Chapter 13](scheduling-and-threading.md).)

 For this code to work, you'll also need to change `nodes` and `rules`
 from local variables in the `load` method to new fields on a `Tab`.
 Note that styling moved from `load` to `render`, but downloading the